3. Installation

 Use a torque wrench with insulated box spanner in order to avoid shorting the battery.
 Maximum torque: 14 Nm Avoid shorting the battery cables. |

-Undo the two screws at the bottom of the enclosure and remove the service panel.
+To access the battery terminals, undo the two screws at the bottom of the enclosure and remove the cover to expose the service compartment.

 3.4.
 Solar input wiring

-The MPPT 450/100 - MC4 version has two male and female pairs of MC4 connectors - one pair per tracker.
+The MPPT 450/100 is equipped with two pairs of MC4 connectors, one male and one female per tracker.

-The MPPT 450/200 - MC4 version has four male and female pairs of MC4 connectors - one pair per tracker.
+The MPPT 450/200 is equipped with four pairs of MC4 connectors, one male and one female per tracker.

 3.5.
 Solar array configuration